 Increase Social Media Presence

-While social distancing measures and business closures are easing in some parts of the world, many people are still stuck at home and glued to their phones or laptops.
-This is why it is important to increase your social media presence.
+While social distancing measures and business closures are easing in some parts of the world, many people are still stuck at home and glued to their phones, laptops and etc. This is why it is important to increase your social media presence.
 This platform is used by many people around the world not only to read the news but also to stay in touch with loved ones also in isolation.

 Create engaging posts using your social media channels so that customers can see your brand on their news feed.
-Post 2 to 3 times a week and don’t forget to answer questions and to respond to messages or requests.
+Post 2 to 3 times a week and do not forget to answer questions and to respond to messages or requests.

 Add A Personal Touch